 Alcoholism is a disease, a family issue, a social issue, and can be deadly.
 An addictive substance, alcohol consumption can lead to health problems, addiction, and has been proven to affect families over various generations.
 In fact, alcoholism is a known disease that kills thousands of people each year.
 Still, over 14 million Americans have a diagnosable Alcohol Use Disorder.
-Alcohol has also been tied to depression, anxiety, and a number of other mental health issues.
+Alcohol has also been tied to depression, anxiety, and several other mental health issues.

 Defining Alcohol Addiction

 Not all conditions are easily diagnosable, especially when it comes to mental health.
 Alcohol addiction is a condition that is recognized by the American Psychiatric Association.
-Criteria for diagnosis are outlined in the DSM-V, the text that licensed psychologists and psychiatrist reference for diagnosing mental health issues.
+Criteria for diagnosis are outlined in the DSM-V, the text that licensed psychologists and psychiatrists reference for diagnosing mental health issues.
 The criteria for diagnosing an alcohol use disorder according to the DSM-V include:

 Alcoholic vs. AUD